scottysimply/tmod-guide/0 - Start Here/2 - Programs.md

 # Programs

 Programs are computer applications that perform a task.
 A program can be very simple, such as a calculator, or very complicated, such as a game like Terraria.
 Programs are written with code, which are instructions that dictate how a program operates.
-Computers take very simple instructions, so we use programming languages that are easy for humans to understand.
+Computers read complex, binary code, so we use programming languages that are easy for humans to understand.

 | Key concepts in this chapter
 | -